bycoffe/fec-guide/bulk/detailed.md

 Candidate Committee Linkage
 ---------

 A new offering as of July 2012, [this file](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryCandCmteLinkage.shtml) contains one row for each combination of candidate and committee during an election cycle.
 Candidates can have a primary committee, authorized committees, joint fundraising committees and other relationships.
 The linkage file helps keep track of all of those relationships.
 In particular, joint fundraising committees can benefit multiple candidates; previously the committee master file would only list one.
+Note: it does not include a link between candidates and their leadership committees.

 Committee Contributions To Candidates
 ---------